 Applicants to the JD program may apply.
 Please provide a short essay (250 to 750 words) describing your interests and experience in family law or child advocacy.
 Please include a current résumé.
 Your name (as stated on your application for admission) must be included on your essay.
 Email your essay and resume to: email@example.com.

 Applications for fellowships are reviewed on a rolling basis until the fellowships are filled.
 Applications for fellowships may be submitted at the time you submit your application for law school.
 Finalists for fellowships will be interviewed either on campus or remotely.
 Admissions will notify you of your selection.
 All candidates will be notified when the process has been completed.

 Fellows work with a faculty advisor to support the Family Law program research, administration, and event planning with respect to one of the following project areas:

 Family law brings faculty and student together to work on legislative proposals and important legal issues that affect family life such as the following:

 - structuring same-sex relationships to ensure financial equity for both partners and protection for parent-child relationships that develop during the relationships

-- ending unfulfilling marriages and domestic partnerships in ways that are fair to both partners and protect children
+- ending unfulfilling marriages and domestic partnerships in ways that are fair to both partners.

 - facilitating parenthood through adoption and reproductive technology